New draft resolution on Palestine submitted to UNSC

 A group of Arab states led by Jordan submitted to the United Nations Security Council on Monday a new draft resolution on the creation of the Palestinian State that may be put to the vote before the New Year’s Eve.

-intend to submit is not new, but rather a revision of the resolution
+Earlier Monday, Palestinian officials said the draft resolution they intend to submit is not new, but rather a revision of the resolution submitted to the council by Jordan earlier this month, reports Tass.

-and Palestinian refugees.“The voting may be possibly held on Tuesday or Wednesday (New York time),” a representative of a UN Security Council member state, who spoke on condition of anonymity.
+“The voting may be possibly held on Tuesday or Wednesday (New York time),” a representative of a UN Security Council member state, who spoke on condition of anonymity.
 According to him, the document has already been printed.

 Last week, diplomats of the UNSC member states expressed doubt that the voting will be held before the year end.